 Due to the COVID-19 crisis, the adoption was finalized via Zoom by Duval County Circuit Court Judge David Gooding.
 It was Florida’s 100th virtual adoption since the pandemic started.

 “Before I was adopted, I felt like I wasn’t enough.
 I had this hole in my heart, and I never really knew why.
 I never knew what I needed to patch that hole until my mom asked to adopt me,” Daisy shares.
 “There is no hole in my heart anymore.”

-More than 20,000 youth, like Daisy, age out of foster care in the United States each year without a permanent family.
+Thousands of youth, like Daisy, age out of foster care in the United States each year without a permanent family.
 Donate now to help give these young people the foundation for a brighter future before it’s too late.